 Establish an approach to applying Zero Trust principles within Palo Alto Networks

 Palo Alto Networks is the cybersecurity partner of choice for over 85,000 customers in more than 150 countries.
-Pursuing a mission to make every day more secure, it provides the visibility, trusted intelligence, automation, and flexibility that help complex organizations advance securely.
-Today, Palo Alto Networks’ comprehensive security solutions protect over a billion people around the globe.
+Pursuing a mission to make every day more secure, we provide the visibility, trusted intelligence, automation, and flexibility to help complex organizations advance securely.
+Our comprehensive security portfolio protects more than a billion people around the globe.

-Like most large enterprises, the company’s own network has seen a dramatic increase in remote access and reliance on software as a service (SaaS) applications in recent years.
-As this shift has expanded the attack surface, Palo Alto Networks has also experienced a rising number of attempted cyberattacks, making a Zero Trust approach to security mission-critical for the organization.
+Like most large enterprises, our own network has seen a dramatic increase in remote access and reliance on software as a service (SaaS) applications in recent years.
+As this shift has expanded the attack surface, we have experienced a rising number of attempted cyberattacks, making a Zero Trust approach to security mission-critical for our organization.

-Zero Trust has been a priority for Palo Alto Networks for several years but in 2021, Chief Information Security Officer Niall Browne and his information security (InfoSec) team set out to create an effective methodology to significantly evolve Palo Alto Networks’ Zero Trust posture.
-As it pursued this project, the team built an intuitive methodology that allows it to continually advance its Zero Trust framework as the company evolves.
+Zero Trust has been a priority for Palo Alto Networks for several years, but in 2021, our chief information security officer Niall Browne and his information security (InfoSec) team set out to create an effective methodology to significantly evolve our own Zero Trust posture.
+As we pursued this project, the team built an intuitive methodology that allows us to continually advance our Zero Trust framework as the company evolves.

-As the world’s leading cybersecurity company, it also possesses intellectual property that’s of particular interest to hackers.
-That’s always made it a leading target, but in recent years the frequency and sophistication of attacks has intensified.
-For Browne and the InfoSec team, a rapidly growing attack surface coupled with the rising number of cyberattacks presented a significant risk.
-Embracing Zero Trust was essential to keep the network safe.
+Our high-profile position in the world of cybersecurity means we also possess intellectual property that’s of particular interest to hackers.
+That has always made us a leading target.
+In recent years, however, the frequency and sophistication of attacks has intensified.
+For Niall and our InfoSec team, the rapidly growing attack surface, coupled with the rising number of cyberattacks, presented a significant risk.
+Embracing Zero Trust was essential to keeping our network safe.

-However, at that time there was no comprehensive, replicable process for achieving Zero Trust.
+When we launched our initiative, there was no comprehensive, replicable process we could use as a model for achieving an enterprise-wide Zero Trust approach.
 The concept wasn’t new: it’s about securing the organization by eliminating implicit trust and continuously validating every stage of the digital transaction.
 But that can’t be achieved simply by implementing a security solution.
 It requires a strategic approach, with ongoing refinement and commitment.

-Due to competing priorities, remaining true to a Zero Trust strategy is a challenge for any organization.
-Palo Alto Networks’ security teams are focused on keeping up with the threat landscape and the evolution of the company’s digital environment.
-Current security threats, as well as global attacks like the Log4j event, create distractions from a proactive effort to find and mitigate new security gaps.
+Due to competing priorities, remaining true to a Zero Trust strategy is a challenge for any organization, even an organization such as ours, which has been a pioneer in developing Zero Trust solutions and methodologies.
+Our security teams are focused on keeping up with the threat landscape and the evolution of our digital environment.
+Current security events, as well as global attacks like the Log4j event, create distractions from a proactive method to find and mitigate new security gaps.

-The speed of business and ever-expanding nature of Palo Alto Networks’ ecosystem means SaaS applications are always being added, straining the InfoSec team’s ability to inventory and assess them.
-And with a large, worldwide customer base to protect and support, other goals threaten to starve attention and required skillsets from Zero Trust projects.
+The speed of business and ever-expanding nature of the Palo Alto Networks ecosystem means SaaS applications are always being added, straining the InfoSec team’s ability to inventory and assess them.
+And, with a large, worldwide customer base to protect and support, other goals threatened to starve attention and required skill sets from Zero Trust projects.

-“We knew Zero Trust was critical,” Browne says.
+“We knew Zero Trust was critical,” Niall says.
 “We also realized that we needed an approach we could communicate, achieve wins with, and then replicate.”

-To begin the process, Browne and the InfoSec team needed to define what success would mean for a Zero Trust approach.
+To begin the process, Niall and the team needed to define what success would mean for a Zero Trust approach across our entire digital estate.
 By studying where other organizations had struggled, they identified both the cultural and technical elements that needed to be in place for the strategy to work.

-They knew Zero Trust would require board of directors approval for ongoing investment.
-That meant their approach needed to be structured in a way that could be easily explained—and its benefits periodically reported on to demonstrate value.
+From the outset, the team recognized that Zero Trust would require board of directors’ approval for ongoing investment.
+That meant the approach needed to be structured in a way that could be easily explained—and its benefits periodically reported on to demonstrate value.

-Critically, they realized that Zero Trust requires an ongoing effort.
-Palo Alto Networks is always adding resources and applications to support its operations.
+Critically, the InfoSec team realized that Zero Trust would be an ongoing effort.
+At Palo Alto Networks, we are always adding resources and applications to support our operations.
 As the data estate evolves with the addition of new technologies, the Zero Trust approach needs to evolve with it.
-That meant embracing a process of continuous evaluation and improvement.
+So, we needed to embrace a process of continuous evaluation and improvement.

-Browne worked closely with Palo Alto Networks senior leadership and the board to gain approval to invest in the initiative, making Zero Trust a top priority for the company.
+Niall and his team worked closely with senior leadership and the board to gain approval to invest in the initiative, making Zero Trust a top priority for the company.
 This was a critical first step to ensure Zero Trust was approached in a holistic and comprehensive manner, with broad support at the highest levels to ensure success.

-This approach led the team to establish a data-focused strategy.
+This approach led our organization to establish a data-focused strategy.
 The applications that use the data need to be secured, and the security has to extend across all infrastructure.
 The data must be protected from unwanted access or use by any application, device, or user—and all points of access have to be visible to administrators.

-Using this approach, the InfoSec team is able to measure the effectiveness of its Zero Trust methodology through audits of the organization’s most valuable data assets.
-Demonstrating that those assets remain secure validates the investments and support of senior leadership and board.
+Using this approach, our InfoSec team is able to measure the effectiveness of its Zero Trust methodology through audits of the organization’s most valuable data assets.
+Demonstrating that those assets remain secure validates the investments and support of senior leadership and the board.

 Partnering with product teams to accelerate innovation

-Within Palo Alto Networks, the InfoSec team is regarded as the “First Customer.”
-This gives it unfettered access to product teams to customize solutions for the company’s network—a process that also improves the solutions Palo Alto Networks delivers to customers.
-By working with these teams, InfoSec was able to optimize solutions to meet the specific needs of Zero Trust.
+Within our company, the InfoSec team is regarded as Palo Alto Networks own “first customer.”
+This gives InfoSec unfettered access to the product teams to customize solutions for our own network—a process that also improves the solutions we deliver to customers.
+By working with product teams, InfoSec is able to help optimize solutions to meet the specific needs of Zero Trust.

 For example, correctly applying User-ID, App-ID, and Device-ID allowed the InfoSec team to confidently establish broad visibility and understand the nature of traffic across the network.
 By utilizing a combination of on-premises Next-Generation Firewalls and Prisma Access, they achieved segmentation and controls.
 They also established permissions ensuring that access to valuable data, resources, and applications requires validation, and they added multifactor authentication for every user at all times.